 Oh, the things that can go wrong…

-The crying babies, the knee jerker behind you, the in-flight entertainment that keeps crashing during your 10-hour flight… Forgetting to bring food and being forced in purchasing the overpriced crap on the flight, or finding out as they call “final boarding” that you need proof of a flight out of the country you’re heading to but you were planning on a taking the bus to the next country so you don’t have one and now you’re fucked…
+The crying babies, the knee jerker behind you, the in-flight entertainment that keeps crashing during your 10-hour flight… Forgetting to bring food and being forced in purchasing the overpriced crap on the flight, or finding out as they call “final boarding” that you need proof onward travel for the country you’re heading to but you were planning on a taking the bus to the next country so you don’t have one and now you’re fucked…

 Flying is the worst.

 There’s no way around it; there’s no escaping.
 I’m sorry.

-However, I do have some tips and some long flight essentials to help you survive it…
+However, I do have some long haul flight tips and some essentials to help you survive it…

 Long Haul Flight Tips: Surviving Economy